 The End

 The rest of my time in Pamplona was filled with all manners of debauched festivity.
-We spent our days observing the run & traditions of Fiesta De San Fermin while our nights were filled with dance, fireworks, 53239147and bacchanalian celebration.
+We spent our days observing the run & traditions of Fiesta De San Fermin while our nights were filled with dance, fireworks, and bacchanalian celebration.
 The whole experience was one giant sangria soaked realization that life is meant to be enjoyed (few can express it better than the Spaniards can).
 The ceremonies closed in front of the town hall at midnight on July 14th, there was no running that day.
 People brought candles and everyone held up their neckerchiefs while singing, it was a welcoming and sobering moment that closed one of the most intense experiences of my life.
 Some people tied their neckerchiefs to a fence, I couldn’t bear to part with it, it became a part of me during the festival.
 The next day the town was quiet, like the morning after a big party where sober minds had to clean up after their drunken alter egos.
 I ended up on a train to Madrid with Wes & some of the Aussies we met on this tour.

-I have not seeneurotrip07 1391 or spoke to most of the people that I shared this experience with, but to the ones that I have kept in touch with over the years, thank you for being in my life and being involved in one of the greatest experiences I can think of.
+I have not seen or spoke to most of the people that I shared this experience with, but to the ones that I have kept in touch with over the years, thank you for being in my life and being involved in one of the greatest experiences I can think of.
 For those that I don’t keep in touch with, thank you as well, we may have only been friends for a week but it’s people like you that make traveling worth while.
 I could end this post with some cliche quote about seizing the day or living your life to the fullest but I wouldn’t dream of insulting your intelligence.
 So here’s a recipe for Sangria (there are no portions, just use your best judgement):

-• Soak chopped up peaches, apples, and oranges in a hard liquor such as brandy for a day and then strain it.
+- Soak chopped up peaches, apples, and oranges in a hard liquor such as brandy for a day and then strain it.
 Discard the fruit (or not, and get trashed eating it.)

-• Use some type of sparkling citrus drink (like sprite)
+- Use some type of sparkling citrus drink (like sprite)

-• add some cheap red wine
+- add some cheap red wine

-• mix some cinnamon and add a little sugar
+- mix some cinnamon and add a little sugar

-• chop up some fresh fruit and add it to the sangria
+- chop up some fresh fruit and add it to the sangria

-• Remember, Sangria is not meant to be a fancy drink, it’s meant to be something that you make for a gathering of friends who don’t need to break the bank to have an amazing time.
+- Remember, Sangria is not meant to be a fancy drink, it’s meant to be something that you make for a gathering of friends who don’t need to break the bank to have an amazing time.

 Here’s to another 30 years of moronic decisions and life changing experiences.
 Salud!